Sultanate of Aussa: Imamate of Aussa

 In 1647, the rulers of the Emirate of Harar broke away to form their own polity.
-The Imamate of Awsa was later destroyed by the local Mudaito Afar in 1672.
+The Imamate of Aussa was later destroyed by the local Mudaito Afar in 1672.
 Following the Awsa Imamate's demise, the Mudaito Afars founded their own kingdom, the Sultanate of Aussa.
 At some point after 1672, Aussa declined in conjunction with Imam Umar Din bin Adam's recorded ascension to the throne.

 Sultanate

-In 1734, the Afar leader Data Kadafo, head of the Mudaito clan, seized power and established the Mudaito dynasty.
+In 1734, the Afar leader Data Kadafo, head of the Mudaito clan, seized power and established the Mudaito dynasty after overthrowing the Harla led Adal Sultanate which had occupied the region since the thirteenth century.
 This marked the start of a new and more sophisticated polity that would last into the colonial period.
 The primary symbol of the Sultan was a silver baton, which was considered to have magical properties.
 The influence of the sultanate extended into the Danakil lowlands of what is now Eritrea.

-After 15 years of rule, Kadafo's son, Muhammäd Kedafu, succeeded him as Sultan.
+After 15 years of rule, Kadafo's son, Muhammäd Kadafo, succeeded him as Sultan.
 Muhammäd Kadafo three decades later bequeathed the throne to his own son, Aydahis, who in turn would reign for another twenty-two years.
 According to Richard Pankhurst, these relatively long periods of rule by modern standards pointed to a certain degree of political stability within the state.

-Aussa's prosperity was coveted by Afars from neighbouring lands and in particular the Debne-Wemas, the strongest of the southern Adoimara.In the last decade of the 18th century they wished to capture the capital therefore they enlisted in the support of a number of Yemen matchlockmen from Aden.
+Aussa's prosperity was coveted by Afars from neighbouring lands and in particular the Debne-Wemas, the strongest of the southern Adoimara.
+In the last decade of the 18th century they wished to capture the capital therefore they enlisted in the support of a number of Yemen matchlockmen from Aden.
 According to Krapf and Isenberg, were no less than a few hundred strong and enjoyed a complete monopoly of firepower.

 William Cornwallis Harris had stated that the town's defence was organised by the ruler Yusuf ibn Idjahis, a brave and martial sultan, whose armoury boasted several cannons and matchlocks.
 He claimed that the defenders caught the would-be attackers off guard, while they were sleeping and cut all the throats of "all save one".
 The Debne-Wemas, according to this account were not intimidated by this reverse returned with fresh allies from the coast that they rallied and had achieved a murderous defeat of the Mudaitos.
 Yusuf was slain after which the town was sacked and the garrison was put to the sword.

 The instability from this invasion had caused the Aussa state to suffer greatly.
 Aussa, once an important place had lost much of its political significance but had remained an extensive encampment frequented by innumerable Afars and Somalis as a place for perpetual fairs.

 Sultan Mahammad ibn Hanfadhe defeated and killed Werner Munzinger in 1875, who was leading an Egyptian army into Ethiopia.